YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 # Datasets:

-1. a 20 m × 80 m floor (located in a research institute building)
+1. A 20 m × 80 m floor (located in a research institute building)

 There are 21 randomly deployed APs.